 TV SHOWS ABOUT MEDICAL EXAMINERS

 In general, while both are tasked with investigating the cause of mysterious deaths, medical examiners are generally required to have a medical background while coroners are not.

-Rizzoli & Isles (2010 – 2016)
+Rizzoli & Isles, TNT (2010 – 2016)

 Rizzoli & Isles was based on a series of novels authored by Tess Gerritsen, who used her background in anthropology and medicine when penning the Rizzoli & Isles novels.

 As they continue to investigate him and his victims, the two develop a deeply personal friendship despite their polar opposite personalities.

 Where to watch Rizzoli & Isles:

-Body of Proof (2011 – 2013)
+Body of Proof, ABC (2011 – 2013)

-ABC’s Body of Proof aired for three seasons before the series was cancelled after ratings and viewership dropped in the latter two seasons – though its first season was the network’s second most-watched scripted drama.
+ABC’s Body of Proof aired for three seasons before the series was canceled after ratings and viewership dropped in the latter two seasons – though its first season was the network’s second most-watched scripted drama.

 Body of Proof features another strong female lead in Dr. Megan Hunt, a former neurosurgeon who accidentally killed a patient on her operating table.

 Where to watch Body of Proof:

-Forever (2014 – 2015)
+Forever, ABC (2014 – 2015)

 Not to be confused with Amazon Video’s 2018 comedy series of the same name, Forever was ABC’s next attempt at a crime drama with a medical examiner in the lead role, albeit with a fascinating mix of the fantasy genre.